 WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) announced today that he has helped secure a U.S. Housing and Urban Development Administration grant for Huntington to help revitalize the Fairfield neighborhood.

 The city will receive a grant of $350,000 to help implement the city’s Fairfield Choice Neighborhood Revitalization project.

-WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) issued the following statement today on the confirmation of Scott Pruitt to be the new administrator of the U.S. Environmental Protection Agency:
+WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) issued the following statement on the passing of coal miner James Whitlock of Smithers at a Raleigh County mine:

-WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) issued the following statement on President Trump’s nomination of Judge Neil Gorsuch to be the next associate justice of the U.S. Supreme Court:
+WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) issue the following statement on President Trump’s infrastructure plan, which was released this morning:

 In The News

 Legislation that will fast track federal funding for critical highway infrastructure projects in West Virginia and Virginia, including the King Coal Highway and the Coalfields Expressway, has been signed into law by President Barack Obama.